broadinstitute/warp/deprecated/pipelines/cemba/cemba_methylcseq/README.md

 ## Announcement: CEMBA is Deprecated 9/12/2024

-The CEMBA workflow is deprecated and is no longer supported.
-However, the CEMBA documentation is still available.
+The CEMBA workflow is deprecated and no longer supported.
+File paths in the JSON file are also no longer supported.

+However, CEMBA data is available on the NEMO data portal.
+The CEMBA documentation is also still available.
 See [CEMBA Pipeline Overview](https://broadinstitute.github.io/warp/docs/Pipelines/CEMBA_MethylC_Seq_Pipeline/README) on the [WARP documentation site](https://broadinstitute.github.io/warp/)!

 ### CEMBA summary